-Food waste makes up a large proportion of the waste people put in their black bins.
+Food waste makes up a large proportion (over 30%) of the waste people put in their black bins.
 But a lot of it can be prevented and the rest can be composted, reducing its environmental impact.

 Wasting food feeds climate change.
 When we throw away food we also waste the valuable resources that went into making it, including water, land and greenhouse gases.
 We throw away about 710,000 tonnes of potatoes every year.
 If we could stop that, it would prevent about 330,000 tonnes of CO2 from getting into the atmosphere!

 There are lots of easy ways to stop wasting food:

 - visit Love Food Hate Waste for tips and advice or follow them on social media

 - get your fridge and meals organised with the Kitche app which helps you use things up in time and suggests recipes

 - share your surplus food or collect from others using the Olio sharing app

 - plan your meals – check your cupboards and fridge and make a list before you shop

 - freeze food before it’s past its best

 - turn your fridge temperature down to below 5°C to keep foods like milk fresher for longer